athos/genman/README.md

     (gen/return "bar")))
 ```

-And then, specify the generator group to use those specific implementations:
+And then, specify the generator group with `with-gen-group` to choose those specific implementations:

 ```clj
 (genman/with-gen-group :dev